-and spread of the Ebola virus, which requires containment in biosafety level (BSL)-4 facilities, occurred in some of the poorest countries of West Africa where no appropriate facilities existed to deal with such agent.
+A comparison of the responses in two countries to two viral epidemics of different biosafety levels can expose important considerations for future events.
+The emergence and spread of the Ebola virus, which requires containment in biosafety level (BSL)-4 facilities, occurred in some of the poorest countries of West Africa where no appropriate facilities existed to deal with such agent.
 The response, therefore, had to be led and organized from abroad [2].
 In contrast, the response to the Zika virus was coordinated internally within the affected countries.
 The virus emerged in 2015 as a BSL-2 pathogen and spread rapidly throughout Latin America, which is home to a number of Innovative Developing Countries (IDCs) including Brazil [3].
-The previous decades of scientific investments for research on other arboviruses, at both the federal and state levels of the IDCs, provided the necessary infrastructure for national researchers and institutions to deliver the science needed to develop an effective public health response [1][4].
+The previous decades of scientific investments for research on other arboviruses, at both the federal and state levels of the IDCs, provided the necessary infrastructure for national researchers and institutions to deliver the science needed to develop an effective public health response [1,4].

-The formidable threat of the ongoing pandemic of the 2019 coronavirus disease (COVID-19) has exposed the numerous challenges to combat emerging pathogens for not only poor countries, but the whole global community.
-We call attention to the disruptive challenge posed by the requirement for BSL-5 invertable facilities to conduct fundamental research on the causative agent, Severe A. . . .
-Respiratory Syndrome coronavirus-2 (SARS-CoV-2).
-It has represented a maio, critical bottleneck in the fight against the impact of COVID-19.
-Even in countries and institutions where such facilities exist, their high demand to perform studies on SARS-COV-2 has become nearly impossible to satisfy.
-For example, based at rubmed.gov entries of published articles on coronaviruses, in one year 4-times mor studies were done than since 1949.
-For animal experimentation, appropriate 5.5L 3 putforms are even more rare.
-In Brazil, for instance, the laboratories that excelled $\sim c$ generating relevant and important knowledge during epidemics of Zika. dengue and Chikungunya have had to face long waiting lines to access BLS-3 facilities in their own or collaborating institutions [5][6] (preprints: [7][8][9][10][11]).
+The formidable threat of the ongoing pandemic of the coronavirus disease 2019 (COVID-19) has exposed the numerous challenges to combat emerging pathogens for not only poor countries, but the whole global community.
+We call attention to the disruptive challenge posed by the requirement for BSL-3 level facilities to conduct fundamental research on the causative agent, Severe Acute Respiratory Syndrome coronavirus-2 (SARS-CoV-2).
+It has represented a major, critical bottleneck in the fight against the impact of COVID-19.
+Even in countries and institutions where such facilities exist, their high demand to perform studies on SARS-CoV-2 has become nearly impossible to satisfy.
+For example, based on pubmed. gov entries of published articles on coronaviruses, in one year 4-times more studies were done than since 1949.
+For animal experimentation, appropriate BSL-3 platforms are even more rare.
+In Brazil, for instance, the laboratories that excelled at generating relevant and important knowledge during epidemics of Zika, Dengue and Chikungunya have had to face long waiting lines to access BSL-3 facilities in their own or collaborating institutions [5,6] (preprints: [7-11]).
 Ultimately, this has had the effect of concentrating the ability to advance the preclinical development of vaccines and antivirals to the richest countries.